JorgeOehrens/kombat-console/README.md

 # Talana-Kombat-JRPG
-Development of Talana Kombat JRPG, using MVC software architectural pattern
+Development of Talana Kombat JRPG, using MVC software architectural pattern and PyCharm environment.